-17 These modifications of the spatial distribution of FTH correspond to the expected climate responses either at equilibrium after a CO2 doubling or at the end of the 21st century.
-It is 18 unclear how these modifications have been at play over the last 25-30 years and if they can 19 already be identified in the observational record of the last 25-30 years.
-Satellites observing 20 21 the humidity in the free troposphere, and in particular geostationary platforms, appear to be 22 very well suited to contribute to constraining the available theory by providing observations at 23 kilometer- and hour-scale resolutions over a 30 year-long period.
-One of the aims of the 24 present paper is to provide a well-qualified data record to explore such possibility at the 25 temporal and spatial scales of the Meteosat observations.
+These modifications of the spatial distribution of FTH correspond to the expected climate responses either at equilibrium after a CO2 doubling or at the end of the 21st century.
+It is unclear how these modifications have been at play over the last 25-30 years and whether they can already be identified in the observational record of the last 25-30 years.
+Satellites observing the humidity in the free troposphere, and in particular geostationary platforms, appear to be very well suited to contribute to constraining the available theory by providing observations at kilometer- and hour-scale resolutions over a 30-year-long period.
+One of the aims of the present paper is to provide a well-qualified data record to explore such possibility at the temporal and spatial scales of the Meteosat observations.

-Infrared imagers and infrared sounders, which channels are centered at the water vapor absorption band around 6.3 $\mu$ m, as well as microwave sounders, which channels are centered at 183.31 GHz, allow for the sounding of the free troposphere.
-Soden and Bretherton (1993) developed the commonly applied relationship between observed brightness temperature (BT) and free tropospheric humidity (FTH) for infrared observations of cloud-free scenes.
+Infrared imagers and sounders whose channels are centered at the water vapor absorption band around $6.3\,\mu m$ as well as microwave sounders whose channels are centered at

+183.31 GHz allow for the sounding of the free troposphere.
+Soden and Bretherton (1993) developed the commonly applied relationship between observed brightness temperature (BT) and free-tropospheric humidity (FTH) for infrared observations of cloud-free scenes.
 This proportionality is relative to a vertical average of the RH in the free troposphere and relies on the assumptions of random strong line theory and constant lapse rate.
-The regression coefficients depend on the averaging kernel and the performance of the regression can be 1 improved by considering the so-called scaled reference pressure.
-Roca et al. (2003) 2 3 statistically determined the regression coefficients and used reanalyses to determine the scaled 4 reference pressure, whereas Schmetz et al. (1995) used reanalyses to determine regression 5 coefficients on a pixel basis.
+The regression coefficients depend on the averaging kernel and the performance of the regression can be improved by considering the so-called scaled reference pressure.
+Roca et al. (2003) statistically determined the regression coefficients and used reanalyses to determine the scaled reference pressure, whereas Schmetz et al. (1995) used reanalyses to determine regression coefficients on a pixel basis.
 Both retrievals were originally designed for Meteorological Satellite (Meteosat) Visible and Infrared Imager (MVIRI) observations.
-Buehler and John 6 7 (2005) adapted the Soden and Bretherton (1996) method to intercalibrated Advanced 8 Microwave Sounding Unit-B (AMSU-B) observations (John et al., 2013).
-The AMSU-B-9 based FTH data record (Buehler et al., 2008) is affected by orbital drift and it contains valid 10 observations under all sky conditions except when intense scattering occurs, such as during 11 precipitation events.
-The method described in Soden and Bretherton (1996) has recently been 12 applied to three of the six channels of the Sondeur Atmosphérique du Profil d'Humidité 13 Intertropicale par Radiometrie onboard the Megha-Tropiques satellite (Brogniez et al., 2014) launched in October 2011.
-Shi and Bates (2011) spent significant effort on recalibrating and 14 inter-calibrating the water vapor observations at 6.7 μm of the High-resolution Infrared 15 16 Radiation Sounder (HIRS).
-A subsequent application of the Soden and Bretherton (1996) 17 method yields to a FTH record that is longer than 30 years (Shi et al., 2013).
-The time series 18 is affected by orbital drift and as it is the case for the MVIRI observations, the FTH is 19 retrieved under clear-sky and low-level cloud conditions.
-Jackson and Bates (2001) assessed 20 FTH algorithms that are applicable to HIRS observations at 6.7 μm.
-They concluded that the 21 averaging kernel has a significant effect on the FTH retrieval and that the results are improved 22 in the tropics when considering the scaled reference pressure in the retrieval (see Soden and 23 Bretherton, 1996).
+Buehler and John (2005) adapted the Soden and Bretherton (1996) method to intercalibrated Advanced Microwave Sounding Unit-B (AMSU-B) observations (John et al., 2013).
+The AMSU-B-based FTH data record (Buehler et al., 2008) is affected by orbital drift, and it contains valid observations under allsky conditions except when intense scattering occurs, such as during precipitation events.
+The method described in Soden and Bretherton (1996) has recently been applied to three of the six channels of the Sondeur Atmosphérique du Profil d'Humidité Intertropicale par Radiometrie onboard the Megha-Tropiques satellite (Brogniez et al., 2014) launched in October 2011.
+Shi and Bates (2011) spent significant effort on recalibrating and intercalibrating the water vapor observations at 6.7 μm of the High-resolution Infrared Radiation Sounder (HIRS).
+A subsequent application of the Soden and Bretherton (1996) method yields a FTH record that is longer than 30 years (Shi et al., 2013).
+The time series is affected by orbital drift, and, as is the case for the MVIRI observations, the FTH is retrieved under clear-sky and low-levelcloud conditions.
+Jackson and Bates (2001) assessed FTH algorithms that are applicable to HIRS observations at 6.7 μm.
+They concluded that the averaging kernel has a significant effect on the FTH retrieval and that the results are improved in the tropics when considering the scaled reference pressure in the retrieval (see Soden and Bretherton, 1996).